Complimentary article from my colleague Daniel Wille, Senior Manager, Presales Consulting, US Federal at Axway.

 The CC certification has an important differentiator against earlier mentioned certifications.
 The CC certification occurs before a product is deployed.

-A product cannot simply be vulnerability free and customized to pass an audit; the CC certification demands a solution be designed with built-in security in mind.
+A product cannot simply be vulnerability-free and customized to pass an audit; the CC certification demands a solution be designed with built-in security in mind.

 The certification evaluation is no small matter.
 The fact is that the process of specification, implementation, and evaluation of solutions can be lengthy, resource intensive, and expensive, which has caused criticism of the certification in the past.
 Highly variable solutions, such as many open source products, that are very dynamic with frequent changes can cause challenges with requiring recertifications against PPs as well.

-The value of the certification comes at a cost to vendors, in the form of resource cycles, financial budget, and requirement to balance a stoic solution that is focused on continuous dedication to reliable services, rather than constant changes to chase market trends.
+The value of the certification comes at a cost to vendors, in the form of resource cycles, financial budget, and the requirement to balance a stoic solution that is focused on a continuous dedication to reliable services, rather than constant changes to chase market trends.

 Achieving and maintaining CC certification of a product against one or several PPs challenges vendors to choose dedication to their consumer base, to provide them with the high level of assurances they need pre-deployment on critical and sensitive systems.